Ted Ligety: 2011 season

 After racing for four seasons on Rossignol skis, Ligety switched his equipment supplier to Head in the summer of 2010, as fellow American champions Lindsey Vonn and Bode Miller did in previous seasons.
 Ligety won his sixth World Cup race in December 2010, his first win on home snow in the U.S., taking the giant slalom by a substantial 0.82 seconds at Beaver Creek, Colorado, the site of his first podium five years earlier.
 It was the first World Cup victory in the U.S. (and North America) by an American male in four years; the last was by Bode Miller in the downhill at Beaver Creek in December 2006.
 Six days later, Ligety won the next GS race in Val d'Isère, France, by over a full second.
 He won his third consecutive GS race at Alta Badia, Italy, the following week.

 In February he won his first world championship, taking gold in the giant slalom at the 2011 World Championships in Garmisch-Partenkirchen, Germany.
 Fourth after the first run, Ligety won by 0.08 seconds over Cyprien Richard of France.
 He won his third season title in giant slalom in 2011.

 2012 season

-Even though Ligety was able to win three giant slalom races during the season, he was dethroned as the discipline champion by an overall champion Marcel Hirscher from Austria.
-Before the last giant slalom race which was held on March 17 at Schladming, Hirscher was in lead with 605 points ahead to Ted with 513 points.
-Therefore, Ted was forced to attack as powerful as he was able to do but he did fall in the first leg; he did continue but he finished on the 29th place (it was the last place), he had a deficite of 11.16 seconds to leading (it was not Hirscher, who was second) Hannes Reichelt.
-But Ted had lost; his only rehabilitation was that he could achieve the quickest time in the second leg, and finishing 25th (with a deficite of 10.03 seconds to Hirscher, who was victorious at last - but not gaining any point because in the final races there are only the best 15 can gain points).
+Even though Ligety was able to win three giant slalom races during the season, he was dethroned as the discipline champion by the overall champion, Austria's Marcel Hirscher.
+Before the last giant slalom race on March 17 at Schladming, Hirscher led the giant slalom standings by a margin of 605 points versus Ligety's 513 points, leading Ligety by 92 points.
+In the first leg, Ligety fell but was able to finish the course, falling 11.16 seconds behind the leader Hannes Reichelt.
+Despite the fastest time in the second leg, this deficit all but guaranteed that Herscher would emerge victorious in the standings.